rishabhsagar123/Chatting-Network/README.md

-# Chatting-Network
+# PHP PROJECTS
-This is a Chatting Network Made in HTML,CSS,JAVASCRIPT,AJAX,PHP and MYSQL.
-Share It with Your Friends..
+This Repository is based on Php Projects It Includes Various Website Projects,Some Are:-<br/>
+--How You Can Make Your Own Chatting Network In PHP-MYSQL?<br/>

+Stay Updated,I will Soon Add My Other Php Projects on this Repository.